-It may seem paranoid to suggest that your devices are spying on you, but this is a situation suggested by the findings a new study on smart-connected devices in the home.
+It may seem paranoid to suggest that your devices are spying on you, but this is a situation suggested by the findings of a new study on smart-connected devices in the home.

-If you haven’t encountered it before, IoT is a term used to cover any device or sensor which uses the internet to operate, to transmit information or communicate.
+If you haven’t encountered it before, IoT is a term used to cover any device or sensor which uses the internet to operate, transmit information or communicate.
 A surprising number of devices in modern homes use the internet, from fridges to energy monitoring equipment such as thermostats.
 Research by Gartner estimates that by the end of 2017, there will be 8.4 billion such devices – an increase of 31% compared to last year.
 By 2020, we could see an enormous 20.4 billion IoT devices in operation.

 Commenting on the findings, the researchers said:

 “The privacy threat of traffic metadata analysis will continue to grow along with the market for IoT smart home devices.

 “In this paper, we demonstrate that a passive network adversary can infer private in-home user activities from smart home traffic rates and packet headers even when devices use encryption.

 “Many commercially-available smart home devices do not function without network connectivity.

 “This makes the smart home network metadata privacy problem unavoidable because these smart devices connect to the Internet.”